 How far could a £250,000 pension pot go?

-- 13 February 2023
+- 30 August 2023

 - 15 minutes

-If your pension pot totalled £250,000, would that be enough for you to live on?
+If your pension savings pot totalled £250,000, would that be enough for you to live on?
 The answer to that apparently simple question is complex as it depends on several factors: your age, health, life expectancy, existing debts, property situation, dependents and previous lifestyle, among others.

-Let us assume that you have accrued a total pension pot of £250,000 and you are old enough to draw money from it.
-At the time of writing, UK legislation generally allows you to withdraw money from your pension once you are 55 years of age (1).
+Let us assume that you have accrued a total pension pot of £250,000 in a defined contribution (DC) pension and you are old enough to draw money from it.
+In a DC pension, the amount of retirement funds built up depends on how much you and your employer contributed and how these pension investments performed.

 1. Leave the money where it is

-2. Withdraw all of the money at once
+2. Withdraw all of the money at once and keep in cash and/or buy an annuity

-Let us consider these in turn.
+Let us look at these in turn.

 Option 1: Do not withdraw